duracelltomi/gtm4wp/readme.txt

 = 1.12 =

+WARNING!
+If you are using the blacklist/whitelist feature of the plugin, review these options after upgrade as they could break because of a fundamental rework of this feature.

 * Fixed: safer IP address validation in geo and weather data features
 * Updated: removed deprecated events: download links, email links, social links -> all those can be now tracked with native Google Tag Manager triggers
 * Updated: removed support for WooCommerce versions before v3.2
+* Updated: 'Blacklist tags' tab renamed to 'Security'
+* Updated: complete rework of blacklist/whitelist feature to use the latest tag/trigger/variable list of Google

 = 1.11.4 =